methanoliver/pandoc-fimfic/README.md

 Several options are provided to style footnotes, since there is no way to make in-document links on Fimfiction, and the readers don't like to scroll all the way to the end and then back.
-I tried asking for an anchor tag, which idea was enthusiastically discussed for a few minutes and then quietly forgotten, so we have what we have.
+I tried asking for an anchor tag, which was an idea enthusiastically discussed for a few minutes and then quietly forgotten, so we have what we have.

 Footnote bodies can be inserted into the end of the entire document, (endnotes) before the paragraph their references occur in (sidenotes) or after that paragraph (inline footnotes).
 The default is inline footnotes.